Relegated Norwich, Fulham and Cardiff face up to grim reality

 "The club is in good health going forward, they have cleared the debt and now the focus has to be on getting back in the Premier League,” Adams, who replaced the sacked Chris Hughton in April, told the BBC.

-Norwich said in a statement that they expected to name their manager for next season within a week, with Adams "one of a number of candidates the board is talking to".

-Basement side Cardiff, relegated after losing 3-0to Newcastle United last weekend, finished the campaign with a 2-1 home defeat by Chelsea.
+Basement side Cardiff, relegated after losing 3-0to Newcastle United last weekend, finished the season with a 2-1 home defeat by Chelsea.

-But owner Vincent Tan, criticised by the fans this season, has vowed to get the club back to the promised land after their spell in the Premier League lasted just one season.
+But owner, Vincent Tan, who has faced criticism from fans this season, has vowed to get the club back to the promised land after their spell in the Premier League lasted just one season.

 "I will not quit while we are in this situation.
 I am not a quitter, nor a loser.
 A quitter never wins; a winner never quits,” the 62-year-old businessman told the BBC.